ethamck/website/content/weblog/2024-07-17-the-acolyte-was-fucking-good.md

 It seems that for franchises whose most vocal following is primarily babies, I prefer listening to the critics who have some idea of what they're talking about instead of a bunch of degenerates who think that people being creative is an insult to George Lucas.
 George Lucas does not care.

-<q>Do fans have the appetite for yet another <cite>Star Wars</cite> spinoff only fleetingly connected to the galaxy they know?</q> from [The San Francisco Chronicle](https://datebook.sfchronicle.com/movies-tv/acolyte-disney-star-wars-19487477) continues echoing in my mind.
+<q>Do fans have the appetite for yet another Star Wars spinoff only fleetingly connected to the galaxy they know?</q> from [The San Francisco Chronicle](https://datebook.sfchronicle.com/movies-tv/acolyte-disney-star-wars-19487477) continues echoing in my mind.
 The answer is that they don't.
 I'll point out that Andor probably only worked because it knew what it wanted to be.
 It was obvious that people hated the Empire, so why not a story about how one joins the rebellion?

 Okay, but here's the thing about The Acolyte: the *point* is that we're looking at Osha and Mae *learn* who they are.
 They *don't know*, and have a lot of conflict with their emotions. *That is the point*.
 That. is what the show is exploring.